yvett-codes/yvett-codes/README.md

 ![GitHub Header](https://github.com/user-attachments/assets/5e7da0dd-2cc4-4d75-b38d-ff6d391350d4)
 # **🌼 Hi, I'm Yvett!**

-#### `“In action breeds doubt and fear.
+#### `“Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy."` *- Dale Carnegie*

 👩🏻‍💻 My name is Yvett.
 I’m a Software Developer who is determined, eager to learn, and excited to bring her ideas to life!
 I’m working hard to solidify my foundational skills and craft meaningful tech- building the momentum to think and work like a true engineer!